-NOTE: The number of complete analyses (sandbox upload) by the sandbox service is limited to 20 per user and month.
+NOTE: The number of complete analyses (sandbox upload) by the 32Guards sandbox is limited to 20 per user and month.
 The billing is not user-based.
 For example, with 100 users, a total of 2000 complete analyses can be performed, regardless of how many analyses are performed by each user.
-We recommend that you configure the filters in NoSpamProxy® in such a way that an analysis by the Sandbox Service is only performed if emails have not already been rejected by upstream filter levels.
+We recommend that you configure the filters in NoSpamProxy® so that the 32Guards sandbox only checks emails if they have not already been rejected by upstream filter levels.
 If the limit is exceeded, additional costs may be incurred.

-TIP: To limit the check by the sandbox service to individual file types, an additional content filter action should be created that is only applied to certain file types.
+TIP: To restrict the 32Guards sandbox check to individual file types, an additional content filter action should be created that is only applied to certain file types.